module Cat.Instances.Slice where

 Q .map ∎

-While products and terminal objects in C/X\mathcal{C}/X do not correspond to those in C\mathcal{C}, pullbacks (and equalisers) are precisely equivalent.
-A square is a pullback in C/X\mathcal{C}/X iff. the square consisting of their underlying objects and maps is a square in C\mathcal{C}.
+While products and terminal objects in do not correspond to those in pullbacks (and equalisers) are precisely equivalent.
+A square is a pullback in precisely if its image in forgetting the maps to is a pullback.

 pullback-above→pullback-below